-International Conference on Formal Methods in Computer-Aided Design (FMCAD 2017), to appear.
+International Conference on Formal Methods in Computer-Aided Design (FMCAD 2017).

 Rewriting modulo SMT is a novel symbolic technique to model and analyze infinite-state systems that interact with a nondeterministic environment.
 It seamlessly combines rewriting modulo equational theories, SMT solving, and model checking.
 One of the main challenges of this technique is to cope with the symbolic state-space explosion problem.
 This paper presents guarded terms, an approach to deal with this problem for rewriting modulo SMT.
 Guarded terms can encode many symbolic states into one by using SMT constraints as part of the term structure.
 This approach enables the reduction of the symbolic state space by limiting branching due to concurrent computation, and the complexity and size of constraints by distributing them in the term structure.
 A case study of an unbounded and symbolic priority queue illustrates the approach.

 - SMT-Based Analysis of Virtually Synchronous Distributed Hybrid Systems.

 Kyungmin Bae, Peter Ölveczky, Soonho Kong, Sicun Gao, and Edmund M. Clarke.

 ACM International Conference on Hybrid Systems: Computation and Control (HSCC 2016).